BarnabasRobotics/Barnabas-Instructors-Guide/lessons/_racer_lessons_home/05/index.md

 ```
 {:.text-based}

-{:.block-based}
+{% include youtube.html id='Kr0Qempo_gI %}{:.block-based}

+{% include youtube.html id='EcphrH3rvFQ %}{:.text-based}

+### Challenge

-Have your students change the delay vaules of this code and see how the robot reacts.
-Afterwards, challenge them to move the robot in all directions; forwards, backwards, left and right in one program.
+1. Change the delay vaules of this code and see how the robot reacts.
+2. Move the robot forwards and backwards in the same program.

-- **Note**: Remember that you want to make a portion of your code at the end of any movement that brings your robot to a stop before having it move again.
+**Note**: Remember that you want to make a portion of your code at the end of any movement that brings your robot to a stop before having it move again.
 Without this it will be difficult to determine how far the robot is turning in a single command, as it will appear to turn continuously.